Skip to content

 What is a locally administered MAC address?

 Setting the locally administered bit (bit 1 of the first octet) indicates the address was not assigned by a hardware manufacturer.
-This is the correct flag to set when generating addresses for virtualisation, testing, or privacy purposes.
+This is the correct flag to set for virtual machines, containers, testing, and privacy use cases — it avoids conflicts with real OUI ranges.

 Are these addresses truly random?

 Yes.
-The tool uses crypto.getRandomValues, a cryptographically secure random number generator built into your browser.
-The output is suitable for testing and virtualisation use cases.
+The tool uses crypto.getRandomValues — a cryptographically secure random number generator built into the browser.
+Output is suitable for testing, virtualisation, and simulation.

-Can I use a generated MAC address on my network?
+Can I use a generated MAC address on a real network?

-Generated addresses are suitable for virtual machines, containers, testing, and privacy tools.
-Using a locally administered address avoids conflicts with hardware-assigned OUI ranges.
+Generated addresses with the locally-administered bit set are safe for virtual machines, containers, and network testing.
+Using a locally-administered address avoids conflicts with hardware-assigned OUI ranges.